New CRM integrations: Salesforce & HubSpot

 A little goes a long way: small incentives boost response rates

-Providing a financial incentive to patients who complete surveys does, indeed, increase response rates.
-On average, incentives increased response rates by a median of 12%
+Providing an appropriate incentive to patients who complete surveys does, indeed, increase response rates.
+In a randomized study, researchers found that incentives positively impacted response rates with a median increase of 12%

+Price et. al observed how different incentives influenced response rates.
 A $10 incentive increased survey response rates by 20%.
-For a small price, healthcare providers can significantly improve their patient satisfaction survey program.
+For a price, healthcare providers can significantly improve their patient satisfaction survey program.

 When you deliver the incentive matters